Riccardo Fissore

 Riccardo Fissore (born 18 February 1980) is an Italian former footballer who last played for A.C.
 Delta Calcio Rovigo as a defender.

 Club career

 Early career

 Born in Carmagnola, Piedmont, Fissore started his career with Torino.
 In June 2000, Fissore was exchanged to Internazionale along with his teammate Franco Semioli for 500 million lire and 5.5 billion lire respectively (approx. €3.10 million in total) in co-ownership deals.
 As part of the deal, Fabio Galante went in the opposite direction and joined Torino for 5.1 billion lire (approx. €2.63 million).
-After a loan spell at U.S. Lecce, Fissore returned to Internazionale in January 2001.
+After a loan spell at US Lecce, Fissore returned to Internazionale in January 2001.
 In June 2001 Torino bought back Fissore for 2 billion lire (approx. €1.03 million).

 Vicenza

 Fissore then moved to Serie B side Vicenza, initially on loan, but the deal was later turned into a co-ownership deal in 2003, and in summer 2004 Vicenza bought all of the player's remaining registration rights from Torino by winning the blind auction bid.
 In January 2008, Fissore left for Atalanta on loan, in exchange with Antonino Bernardini.